 Chaz Brenchley: Mars Imperial

-Three Twins at the Crater School
+Praise for the Crater School Books

-English girls' boarding-school stories.
-On Mars.
+"English girls' boarding-school stories.
+On Mars."

 That was the original elevator pitch for Chaz'z Patreon: a very focused project, to let him write something from the heart that was not likely to prove commercially viable.
 His lifelong love for the Chalet School books of Elinor M Brent-Dyer is an open secret: one morning that coupled in his head with the Old Mars that he was already writing stories about, and he simply couldn't resist.
 "If Mars were a province of the British Empire," he argues, "of course it would need boarding-schools for girls (it was already canonical in the stories that boys were sent back to England for their education, but girls were not).
 Hence the Crater School, on the rim of a crater lake, taking girls from all over the colony, from the great cities of Marsport and New Victoria and Cassini to the pioneer farms on the frontier.
 With all the concomitant mischief-making, fire and flood, alarms and excursions, encounters with aliens and more.
 Sickly parents in the sanatorium across the lake.
 Old girls marrying doctors.
 Picnics and midnight feasts, secret tunnels and great revelations.
 Oh, and Russian spies for good measure."

 "Doing monthly chapters," says Chaz, "is a weird way to write a book, and I'm still not comfortable about it; but on the other hand, it's brought me safe to the end of two Crater School books so far, so something works."
 Those two books are Three Twins at the Crater School and its sequel Dust-Up at the Crater School, published chapter by chapter to Chaz'z subscribers on Patron.
 But the latest phase of the experiment is something new: the first chapter of an adult novel, in which Rowany de Vere investigates murky goings-on in Marsport.